Qeuph/Whitepaper/README.md

 # Qeuph QUH: A Quantum-Resistant Blockchain Protocol

 ## Abstract
 As quantum computing advances, it poses a significant threat to traditional cryptographic systems, including those used in blockchain technology.
 Qeuph QUH is a pioneering blockchain protocol designed to address these vulnerabilities.
 By integrating the FIPS 204 Module-Lattice-Based Digital Signature Standard (ML-DSA-87), SHA3-512 hashing, and Bech32m addresses, Qeuph QUH offers unparalleled security, efficiency, and scalability.
-Compared to other quantum-resistant protocols, Qeuph QUH uses proven mechanisms such as "thirding" for block rewards, robust transaction validation, and quantum-resistant address generation.
+Compared to other quantum-resistant protocols, Qeuph QUH uses proven mechanisms such as "two-thirding" for block rewards, robust transaction validation, and quantum-resistant address generation.
 This whitepaper details the technical underpinnings and unique advantages of Qeuph QUH, setting a new standard for secure decentralized systems in the quantum era.

 ---